-As discussed in the GSP (Section 2.1.5), the MGA selected a GSP Advisory Committee consisting of representatives of the Basin's groundwater users, interest groups and stakeholders.
+As discussed in Section 2.1.5, the MGA selected a GSP Advisory Committee consisting of representatives of the Basin's groundwater users, interest groups and stakeholders.
 The Advisory Committee analyzed and provided recommendations to the MGA Board on key policy issues to inform the development of the GSP.
-Together with MGA member agency staff, technical consultants, and community input, the Advisory Committee developed a vision for Basin sustainability.
+Together with MGA staff, technical consultants, and community input, the GSP Advisory Committee developed the Basin sustainability goal and included it among its recommendations to the MGA Board.
+The MGA Board of Directors adopted the GSP Advisory Committee's recommendations on September 19, 2019.